SecretX33/ImageToPdf/README.md

 ## Download

-Download the latest compiled binary by clicking [HERE](https://github.com/SecretX33/ImageToPdf/releases/latest/download/ImageToPdf.jar).
+Download the latest-compiled binary by clicking [HERE](https://github.com/SecretX33/ImageToPdf/releases/latest/download/ImageToPdf.jar).

 This is a Java (JVM) project, so remember to install [Java 17](https://adoptium.net/temurin/releases/?version=17) to run it if you don't have it already.